 Lincoln, NE (May)

 A capital time awaits runners in Nebraska’s capital city.
-Starting on the campus of the University of Nebraska, the marathon course traverses rolling tree-lined roads, its first half treating runners to a loop of the city past local landmarks such as Union College, Irvingdale Park and the Nebraska State Capitol.
-The second half then consists of a 12-mile out-and-back to postcard-pretty Holmes Lake before finishing in a highlight moment on the 50-yard line of Memorial Stadium, home to the Cornhuskers football team.
-Here friends and family can watch you enter the home stretch on the stadium’s HuskerVision video screen, so smile and strike your best Heisman pose!
+Starting on the campus of the University of Nebraska, the state’s longest-running marathon traverses rolling tree-lined roads, its first half treating runners to a loop of the city past local landmarks like Union College, Irvingdale Park and the Nebraska State Capitol.
+The second half then consists of an out-and-back to postcard-pretty Holmes Lake before finishing on Stadium Drive alongside the imposing façade of Memorial Stadium, home to the Cornhuskers football team and a quote inscribed on the stadium’s southwest corner that every weekend warrior will relate to: “Not the victory but the action; Not the goal but the game; In the deed the glory.”

 Keene, NH (Sep)

 Established in 1978 to honor the former Keene resident and 7-time Boston Marathon champion, Clarence DeMar is a small-town race with big-city heart.
 The “awesome point-to-point” course winds its way through the New England countryside in the company of babbling brooks and early fall foliage, highlighted by a visit to picturesque Surry Mountain Lake.
 And race organizers go the extra mile to recognize every runner who crosses the finish line at Keene State College.
-Before the race, make time for the “delish” pasta dinner and keynote speaker, which in recent years has included 1968 Boston champ Amby Burfoot and Boston Race Director Dave McGillivray.
+Before the race, make time for the “delish” pasta dinner and high-profile keynote speaker, which in recent years has included American distance running legends Dick Beardsley, Bill Rodgers and Frank Shorter.

 Atlantic City Marathon